We recommend that you upgrade your browser. The following is a list of popular options:

 Travis O'Brien is a research scientist in the Climate Sciences Department.
 His research centers on understanding the physical processes that determine the climates of various regions, and how such processes and regional climates may change in the future.
 He is presently focused on the characterization, development, and application of climate models for studies of coastal climatology.

-Travis is currently investigating how and why resolved cloud systems in the Community Atmosphere Model change with model resolution (O'Brien et al.; 2013, J. Climate).
+Travis is currently investigating how and why the climatology of the Community Atmosphere Model changes with model resolution (O'Brien et al.; 2013, J. Climate, and O'Brien et al. 2014, Comp.
+Stat. and Data Anal.).
 He is also developing a satellite-based climatology of coastal fog for the purposes of climate model evaluation and for climate process studies.
 He has published studies on the impact of intrinsic model variability on the interpretation of sensitivity studies in a regional climate model (O'Brien et al.; 2010, Clim.
 Dyn.) and on the validation of a regional climate model with an updated boundary layer parameterization (O'Brien et al.; 2012, Geophys.
 Mod.
 Dev.).

 The bulk of Travis' dissertation work involved coupling a new turbulence (boundary layer) parameterization into a regional climate model; he coupled the University of Washington turbulence parameterization into the International Centre for Theoretical Physics's regional climate model, RegCM4.1.
 The new turbulence parameterization improves the representation of the physical processes that occur at the tops of stratiform clouds, and it allows RegCM4.1 to develop stratocumulus clouds and coastal fog.
 This effort is described in O'Brien et al. (2012, Geophys.
 Mod.
 Dev.), Giorgi et al. (2012; Clim.
 Res.), and O'Brien et al. (2012, Clim.
 Dyn.).